TMJ Treatment Barretts, MO

 What Causes Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) and related TMJ disorders can stem from a variety of factors, many of which place strain on the jaw joint and surrounding muscles.
-Recognizing the causes behind TMD is key to effective treatment and reducing future discomfort.
+TMD, or Temporomandibular Joint Dysfunction, along with other TMJ disorders, can be triggered by various factors that place stress on the jaw joint and muscles around it.
+Understanding the underlying causes is essential in finding effective relief and minimizing future discomfort.
 Though each situation varies, TMD often results from the following common causes:

 • Chronic Grinding or Clenching: Bruxism, the habit of grinding or clenching teeth (often linked to stress or sleep), puts strain on the jaw joint and may lead to TMD.